The Jesuit Relations

 The Jesuit Relations, also known as Relations des Jésuites de la Nouvelle-France (Relation de ce qui s'est passé [...]), are chronicles of the Jesuit missions in New France.
 The works were written annually and printed beginning in 1632 and ending in 1673.

-Originally written in French, Latin, and Italian, The Jesuit Relations were reports from Jesuit missionaries in the field to their superiors to update them as to the missionaries' progress in the conversion of various Indigenous North American tribes, including the Huron, Montagnais, Miꞌkmaq, Mohawk, and Algonquins.
-Constructed as narratives, the original reports of the Jesuit missionaries were subsequently transcribed and altered several times before their publication, first by the Jesuit overseer in New France and then by the Jesuit governing body in France.
-The Jesuits began to shape the Relations for the general public, in order to attract new settlers to the colony and to raise enough capital and political support to continue the missions in New France.
+Originally written in French, Latin, and Italian, The Jesuit Relations were reports from Jesuit missionaries in the field to their superiors to update them on the missionaries' progress in the conversion of various Indigenous North American tribes, including the Huron, Montagnais, Miꞌkmaq, Mohawk, and Algonquins.
+Constructed as narratives, the original reports of the Jesuit missionaries were subsequently transcribed and altered several times before their publication, first by the Jesuit overseer in New France and then by the Jesuits' governing body in France.
+The Jesuits began to shape the Relations for the general public to attract new settlers to the colony and to raise enough capital and political support to continue the missions in New France.

+The Relations are integral to the historiography of the Jesuits of New France.
+Recent scholarship illuminates how those documents may have been recirculated to Jesuit colleges in New France, which changes how one can understand their ethnographic and knowledge-producing value.

+Despite those reservations, The Jesuit Relations remain a valuable source of information about the Indigenous societies during the French colonization of North America during the 17th century.
 Overall, these texts serve as microcosms of Indigenous-European relations in North America.

-The Relations are integral to the historiography of the Jesuits of New France.
-Recent scholarship illuminates how these documents may have been re-circulated back to Jesuit colleges in New France, which changes how one can understand their ethnographic and knowledge-producing value.

 History

-Jesuit missionaries had to write annual reports to their superior in Québec or Montréal as an account of their activities.
-Annually, between 1632 and 1673, the superior compiled a narrative or "Relation" of the most important events which had occurred in the several missionary districts under his charge, sometimes using the exact words of the missionaries and sometimes summarizing the individual journals in a general account, based in part also upon the oral reports of visiting fathers.
-This annual "Relation" was forwarded to the provincial of the Order in France.
+Jesuit missionaries had to write annual reports to their superior in Quebec City or Montreal as an account of their activities.
+Annually, between 1632 and 1673, the superior compiled a narrative, or "Relation," of the most important events that had occurred in the several missionary districts under his charge.
+He sometimes used the exact words of the missionaries and sometimes summarized the individual journals in a general account, based in part also upon the oral reports of visiting fathers.
+The annual "Relation" was forwarded to the provincial of the Order in France.
 After he reviewed and edited it, he published the account in a series of duodecimo volumes, known collectively as The Jesuit Relations.
 In France, the published texts were also shaped by the editors, who often remained anonymous.

-Missionary Charles Lallemont wrote a letter to his brother, dated 1 August 1626, which marks the beginning of the fathers' accounts and the series Relations des Jésuites de la Nouvelle-France about the missionary work in New France.
-It is believed that Louis de Buade de Frontenac, who disliked the Jesuit order, strongly influenced ending this publication.
-In France, the political and religious debates over the accommodation approach practised by the Jesuits in their overseas missions probably also resulted in the cessation of its publication.
+The missionary Charles Lallemont wrote a letter to his brother, dated 1 August 1626, which marks the beginning of the Jesuits accounts and the series Relations des Jésuites de la Nouvelle-France about the missionary work in New France.
+It is believed that Louis de Buade de Frontenac, who disliked the order, strongly influenced the ending of their publication.
+In France, the political and religious debates over the accommodationist approach practised by the Jesuits in their overseas missions probably also resulted in the cessation of its publication.